yyWeng/yyWeng.github.io/_pages/about.md

   - /about.html
 ---

-👋  Hi, I am currently a third-year student at the prestigious University of California, San Diego, where I am pursuing a major in Mathematics-Computer Science and a minor in Psychology.
-My academic journey has been an exciting exploration of the fascinating relationship between technology and psychology.Specifically, my passion lies in the field of Human-Computer Interaction (HCI) and User Experience.
+👋  Hi, I am currently a third-year student at University of California, San Diego, majoring in Mathematics-Computer Science and minoring in Psychology.
+My academic journey has been an exciting exploration of the fascinating relationship between technology and psychology.
+Specifically, my passion lies in the field of Human-Computer Interaction (HCI) and User Experience.

 Research Experience